 Tegel Projekt GmbH strives to make its web presence barrier-free.
 The declaration of digital accessibility is required by the Berlin Accessible Information and Communication Technology Act (BIKTG Bln).
 The technical requirements for accessibility are derived from BITV 2.0.

 This digital accessibility statement applies to the following websites:

-When was the accessibility declaration drawn up?
+When was the accessibility statement constructed?

 How barrier-free is the offer?